 Get all of the practice you need for your upcoming data science onsite interview so that you can turn that interview into an offer.
-We created a list of the 113 most asked data science interview questions so you know that you’ll be coming in with confidence.
+We have helped 800+ people land great jobs in tech, so we wanted to share some of our inside information and data-backed tips to help you, too.

 - Accenture question – What is linear regression?